Mariana-21/house-salad/README.md

 And I should see a list of the 7 members of the house for Colorado And I should see a name, role, party, and district for each member
 ```

+###Refactor Exercise

+I refactored the one index method in the search controller and broke it up into 3 other files.
+I made the members in to a poro(Plain Old Ruby Object) and created a seperate service class to have one single responsibitly, follow SRP and MVC.
+I also took the data given to me by the PropublicaService and used it to soley get the information of the members.